ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 - Install the requirements (outside of your virtual environment): ``$ pip3 install -r ./test/lib/ansible_test/_data/requirements/units.txt``
 - Run ``. hacking/env-setup``
 - To run all tests do the following: ``$ ansible-test units --python 3.5``.
-If you are using a CI enviornment, these tests will run automatically.
+If you are using a CI environment, these tests will run automatically.

 .. note:: Ansible uses pytest for unit testing.